What are Instagram Web Profiles?

 - Make sure your child’s Instagram username (instagram.com/username) and Name listed on their account don’t include their last name.

-- Make sure no personal information is shared in their Description, such as where they live and go to school.
+- Make sure your child doesn’t include personal information in their Description, such as where they live and go to school.
 This is where I’ve seen that kids like to explain a bit about themselves such as “I love soccer, dancing, ice cream and going to the beach”.
 That’s fine but I’ve also seen “I’m 13 and a seventh grader at My Town School.
 I love pizza, pink nail polish, and cute boys.
 Follow me and I’ll follow you!”
 You might want to put the kibosh on that.

 - Make sure your child is not leaving comments on their friend’s public profiles that include personal information.

-For parents who have already allowed Instagram, take a look and check your child’s Instagram account.
+For parents who have already allowed Instagram, take a look and check your child’s Instagram web profile.
 You’ll need to know their username.
 Then go to instagram.com/username.
-Hopefully you also know their app password – always a good idea to require that you know their social media passwords And yes, Instagram is as much a social media service as it is a photo sharing service.
-This is a great conversation starter and opportunity to review your expectations in regard to their online behavior.
+(Hopefully you also know their app password – always a good idea to require that you know their social media passwords).
+And yes, Instagram is as much a social media service as it is a photo sharing service.
+This is a great conversation starter and opportunity to review your expectations in regard to your child’s online behavior.

 For parents who have not allowed Instagram, you are lucky!
 You don’t have to deal with this (yet).
 The introduction of Instagram web profiles may bolster your argument for not allowing the Instagram app for your child.

 - Five unofficial rules for following your teen on Instagram

 - Instagram Direct: Why you’re not seeing all your kids’ Instagram activity

 Instagram Tips for Parents: